aws-samples/aws-modernization-with-baffle/content/3_ModuleThree/dynamic_install_verify.md

 -   Key Management -> Key Encryption Keys -> alias/<stack_name>-baffle-shield-key.
 The KEK and related DEK are specified here.

--   Database Proxy -> Clusters -> db-proxy-postgres.
+-   Database Proxies -> Clusters -> db-proxy-postgres.
 This is where Baffle Shield is configured and programmed.

 -   Database Proxies -> Databases -> PostgreSQL This is the database that will contain the de-identified data (sales_dev database, public schema, customers table, and ssn column)